 How To Receive The VA Loan Benefit

 Before you are granted access to the VA loan benefit, you must fully understand the requirements and determine if you are eligible.
 Review the service and discharge requirements established by the VA and apply for a certificate of eligibility (COE).
 The COE application should take about 4 to 6 weeks when sent in by mail, but can be processed in a matter of seconds when filed online.
 Once you receive your COE, a mortgage lender, such as MyLendingPal, will help with the pre-approval process to help you begin the home buying process.
-The VA loan process ends when the purchase agreement is signed by the purchaser.
+The loan process ends when the purchase agreement is signed by the purchaser.

 Eligibility For VA/Military Home Loans